 Fertanish is a experimental, minimalist, noise-rock music project composing songs from multiple musical instruments, electronics, and noises from our environment.

-Fertanish is Bill Murphy from Washington D.C., a lifelong musician and visual artist.
+William Fertanish is from Washington D.C., a lifelong musician and visual artist.
 Early Fertanish songs focused on the full sound of acoustic 12-string guitars, hammering on the strings to create pounding reverberations that created a wall of sound without the aid of distortion effects.
 From that foundation, Fertanish began creating complex compositions of samples, noise, and instrumental music with looping rhythms, heavy beats, and experimental sounds.

 In 2011, the first release from Fertanish, Zero Zero Three, debuted eleven tracks creating a journey from the harsh sounding D.C. landscape to the intricate samples of nature that surround the constant mania with beauty.
 In 2012, Contemplating Silent Wishes presented a methodical composition building from a minimal, hypnotic collection of subtle sounds to a climax of sensational waves.

-His latest release, Composition for WTW8800YW0, is a recording of sounds made while replacing a bearing on a washing machine: “when I took on a labor-intensive repair job, I decided to record every noise I made for eventual use in this song.
+Composition for WTW8800YW0, is a recording of sounds made while replacing a bearing on a washing machine: “when I took on a labor-intensive repair job, I decided to record every noise I made for eventual use in this song.
 This was remarkably peaceful, knowing that every harsh sound would eventually be turned into something wonderful.”

 Fertanish releases are available on both CD and Digital Download.
 They are distributed by his self-promoting label, Plus Noise.

-Bill Murphy is a visual artist who focuses on extracting items and creatures of our world and magnifying them to expose their beauty and uniqueness.
+William Fertanish is a visual artist who focuses on extracting items and creatures of our world and magnifying them to expose their beauty and uniqueness.

-Beginning in 2014, Bill began Meditations on Ice and Plastic, a tedious effort to capture many views exposing the complexity of one of nature’s simplest actions: melting ice.
+Beginning in 2014, William began Meditations on Ice and Plastic, a tedious effort to capture many views exposing the complexity of one of nature’s simplest actions: melting ice.
 Combining different shapes and sizes of frozen water with various formations of plastic, a series of over 60 time-lapse photography videos were created, each presenting a different view of the same chemical process.
 With an eerie, ambient soundtrack by Fertanish, created solely from playing wine glasses with a violin bow, Meditations on Ice and Plastic is an atmospheric journey through the calmness and chaos of nature.

-In 2015, Bill began a series of prints entitled Dancers, consisting of painstaking “temporary” sculptures of plastic formed into ballet poses.
+In 2015, William began a series of prints entitled Dancers, consisting of painstaking “temporary” sculptures of plastic formed into ballet poses.
 Each print captures the wonderful formations of bodily motions, accentuated by the random media of tiny, shaved plastic pieces.

-For over a dozen years, Bill has produced a growing series of macro photographs, highlighting the brilliant colors and fascinating structure of arthropods.
+For over a dozen years, William has produced a growing series of macro photographs, highlighting the brilliant colors and fascinating structure of arthropods.
 With a careful eye for detail and determination to capture creatures in a natural setting, Bill transforms insects and spiders, that often generate negative feelings, into beautiful works of art.